 If these facts aren’t enough to convince you to slather on the sunscreen and slap on some shades, consider the following.

-The damage to your eyes from the sun’s ultraviolet (UV) rays is cumulative and can cause pteryguim (tissue growth on the whites of the eyes that can diminish vision) and age-related macular degeneration (deterioration of a part of the retina).
+The damage to your eyes from the sun’s ultraviolet (UV) rays is cumulative and can cause pterygium.
+Pterygium is tissue growth on the whites of the eyes that can diminish vision.
+It can also lead to age-related macular degeneration, the deterioration of a part of the retina.

 In addition, UV rays are the biggest culprit in the formation of cataracts.
-The World Health Organization estimates there are 16 million people worldwide who are blind as the result of cataracts, and as many as 20% of the cases may be due to UV radiation exposure.
+This study from The Lancet Global Health estimates there are 12 million people worldwide with blindness due to cataracts.
+As many as 20 percent of the cases may be due to UV radiation exposure.

-With all that said, we know how relaxing and therapeutic the “sunning” technique that was originally introduced by Dr. Bates.
+With all that said, we know how relaxing and therapeutic the “sunning” technique from Dr Bates is.
 The sun is also an excellent source of vitamin D, not to mention a big lift to a “post-winter” soggy moral!
-Enjoy it in moderation, and protect yourself from it the rest of the time.
+Enjoy it in moderation and protect yourself from it the rest of the time.

 The best way to protect yourself from the sun is to stay out of it!
 This is not possible for most of us, so here are a few tips.